 Whitesands project

-The Whitesands Project is a scheme to provide flood protection and regeneration for the Whitesands area of Dumfries.
-It has been developed following extensive public consultation and refinement, and the finalised scheme was published by Dumfries and Galloway Council in June 2017.
+The Whitesands Project is a scheme to provide flood protection and public realm improvements for the Whitesands area of Dumfries.

 As well as reducing flood risk, the project supports the aspirations of the Dynamically Different Dumfries agenda, and will help to transform the Whitesands, greatly improving an under-utilised area of the town.